gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 ## Connect to the database using the Elastic Load Balancer

 First you need to get the DNS Name for your Load Balancer.
 From the [EC2 Dashboard](https://console.aws.amazon.com/ec2/), select the **Load Balancers** page (on the left), and then open the **Details** tab.
 The automatically assigned DNS name is shown.
-This is the name you will use to identify the database host for all your client connections.

 <img style="margin-left: 50px;" src="images/ELB-DNSName.png" alt="ELB-DNSName" width="500">

-Use this DNS Name to configure your client connections, and validate that the Elastic Load Balancer is routing your connections to different nodes.
+Configure your client connections to use this DNS Name as the database host name, and validate that the Elastic Load Balancer is routing different connections to different nodes.

-Here we can see that the first connection, from a remote vsql client, is routed to node0001.
+Here, using a remote vsql client, we can see that the first connection is routed to node0001, while a second connection to the same host name is routed to node0003.
 ```
+# First connections
 C:\Users\BOSTR>vsql -h BobCluster1-ELB-1481344770.us-east-1.elb.amazonaws.com -U dbadmin -w N0tT3ll1ng
 Welcome to vsql, the Vertica Analytic Database interactive terminal.